 - Add ginger and garlic and stir fry till golden

 - Add all the masalas and stir some more.

 - Add the chicken and stir fry till it changes color about 3 minutes.

 - Add the tomato sauce and coconut milk.

 - Cover and let cook for about 10 minutes.

-- Garnish with chopped cilantro and serve with rice.
+- Garnish with chopped cilantro and serve with white, brown or cauliflower rice.

 Let me know if you try it and what you think.
 You can tag me on Instagram @eatdrinkpure so I can see your creation and cheer you on!